ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### Client Usage Guidance on Filtered Users:

 Initially, the client application need not provide any user list within the children of `nimble-rich-text-editor` and it can be empty.
 The editor component will emit an event whenever the `@` character is entered into the editor.
-By the time, the client can listen to the `mention-update` event and sort the users list in alphabetical order with respect to the usernames and provide the initial twenty user lists to the editor via the `nimble-mapping-mention-user`.
+Client can listen to the `mention-update` event and provide the initial user lists.

+It is recommended to `sort` the usernames in alphabetical order and sent at most twenty users list at a time to reduce the number of elements in the DOM for a single page.
+This dynamic loading of users list will help us specifically in comments feature when there are lot of `@mention` happens in a single page and if the users list is huge, it may cause the page to load slower as the mapping mention element is provided for every editor.

 The `mention-update` event will also be triggered when the user types any character after `@`, containing that text following the `@` character.
 For instance, if a user types `@` and then adds `a` the event will be emitted with data that includes the value `@a`.
 The client will be